lucabnt/lbwebsite/content/blog/tuebingen_experiential_guide.md

 ---
-title: "A Tübingen Survival Guide for International Students"
+title: "A Tübingen Experiential Guide for International Students"
 subtitle: "After one year as a student in Tübingen, I'll try to share with you all the city knowledge I gained!"
 date: 2022-09-20T15:54:45+02:00 # date: 2020-11-02T17:03:46+01:00
 draft: true